LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 OEM provider may need some custom communication with mobile application and RPC usage is too complicated and overloaded.
 Any modification of RPC service requires experience in SDL core.
-Any modification of RPC service add bit possibility of regression to existing open source SDL functionality.
+Any modification of RPC service adds big possibility of regression to existing open source SDL functionality.

-Adding additionnal custom service support with pluguble system will provide ability for seamless integration of proprietary features using SmartDeviceLink for OEM producers
+Adding additional custom service support with plugin extensible system will provide ability for seamless integration of proprietary features using SmartDeviceLink for OEM producers

-OEM provider can use raw connection for custom services, but SDLP (SmartDeviceink Protocol) is better.
+OEM provider can use raw data exchange for custom services, but SDLP (SmartDeviceink Protocol) is better.
 Benefits of SDLP usage described below.

 SDLP guarantees:
- - messages uniquness
+ - Messages uniquness
- - delivery guaratees.
+ - Delivery guaratee.
- - Keep connection/session alive (heard beat)
+ - Keep connection/session alive (heart beat)
  - Session multiplexing
  - Malformed messages filtering
  - Messages encryption